PAPIsdotio/latam-2018/cfp-guidelines.md

 ### Papers

 We welcome technical papers, industrial experience reports, review and research papers.
 While submitting a paper is no requirement to be accepted to present at PAPIs, we highly encourage to do so.
 Papers presented at PAPIs are published in **[Proceedings of Machine Learning Research](http://proceedings.mlr.press/)**.
+Get more information about the submission process [here](https://github.com/PAPIsdotio/general/blob/master/cfp-tips-rules.md).

 ## Tips and rules